(In alphabetical order)

 Cliff Rold (Chair) is the managing editor of Boxing Scene, a member of the Yahoo Pound for Pound voting panel, the International Boxing Hall of Fame Committee, and the Boxing Writers Association of America.
 Rold is also a founding member of the Transnational Boxing Rankings Board.

-Mauricio Salvador is a Mexican writer based in Mexico City.
+Mauricio Salvador (Record Keeper) is a Mexican writer based in Mexico City.
 A former fiction reviewer, he is now the director of the digital magazine HermanoCerdo and editor of Esquina Boxeo, a boxing magazine published in Mexico City.
 Salvador contributes to The Cruelest Sport and is a founding member of La Dulce Ciencia Ediciones, a new press house dedicated to the world of boxing.